seylabicode/seylabipanel/README.md

 Welcome to SeylabiPanel!
 This script simplifies setting up a Linux desktop environment (XFCE, MATE, LXQt) with RDP (xrdp) access on Debian-based systems.
 Manage installations, uninstallations, and check status with an easy-to-use interactive menu.

 ✨ **See SeylabiPanel in Action!** ✨
-*(Consider adding a GIF or a couple of screenshots here showing the script's menu and a successful RDP connection.
-This will greatly enhance the "dynamic" feel of your README!)*

 ---